murilobellatini/murilobellatini.github.io/_posts/2019-08-19-machine-learning-midias-sociais.md

 mathjax: "true"
 ---

 *\* The post below is in Portuguese in order to attend a more coherent analysis...
-But don't you worry, a similar analysis in English comming out soon!*
+But don't you worry, a similar content in English is coming out soon!*

 ## Aplicação Prática de Deep Learning e Aprendizado de Máquina para Extração de Insights em Publicações no Twitter